ha816/study/information-technology/weka/introduction.md

 # ARFF

-The external representation of an Instances class
+The external representation of an Instances class.
+ARFF file is consists of Header & Data section.

+Header
+: Describes the attribute types

+Data section
-  Consists of: − A header: Describes the attribute types − Data section: Comma separated list of data
+: Comma separated list of data

 참고 문헌